matcauthon49/matcauthon49.github.io/_pages/some-fun-stuff.md

 I watch a lot of sports, though the only sport I regularly practice is running (and hiking? if you can call it one).
 I support Manchester United for no good reason, and I also have a soft spot for Borussia Dortmund.
 I also watch Formula 1, where I support McLaren.
 I enjoy arguing about football and F1.
 If you ever want to pick a fight, let me know.
 I'd be happy to oblige.

+[This](https://lostmediawiki.com/Home) is the lost media wiki, one of my favorite websites.
+It's devoted to finding and archiving 'lost' media -- ie, media that was once available for public viewing but can no longer be found.

 At some point I gave the mathematical olympiad.
 I did pretty okay.

 <h2 style="color: #cc0000;">eight predictions for cryptography</h2>